wilsonsiaw/admin-dashboard/README.md

 The key to laying out the different sections and elements within the sections was learning how to nest grids or create grids within grids.

+## **Challenges**

+As mentioned above, the key to completing this project was figuring out how to create grids within grid.
+This was the most challenging aspect of the project.

+The solution to this challenge was learning that you can create a grid container within another grid container.
+Doing this helps to nest grids within grids, thereby creating grid items that you can lay out within a parent or sub container.